MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-network-express-route.md

 ## az network express-route create (extension)

-The use of `az network express-route` extension commands requires Azure CLI version x.x.x or higher.
-The [reference extension](prototype-azure-cli-reference-network#install-the-extension-reference) must also be installed prior to running extension commands.
+The use of `az network express-route` extension commands require Azure CLI version x.x.x or higher.
+The [reference extension](prototype-azure-cli-reference-network#install-the-extension-reference) must also be installed prior to running the command.

 Create an ExpressRoute circuit using extension references.